 - Soak the gelatine sheets in cold water for 10-15 minutes

-- Peel the pears, remove the core and cut them in small pieces.
+- Peel the pears, remove the core, and cut them into small pieces.

 - Pour them in a pot with the wine and sugar and cook over medium heat at the same time mix them for 15 minutes.

 - Remove from the heater and with a hand mixer emulsify the mixture.

 - Re-put it on the heater and cook until it is a little bit dry.

 - Set aside to cool.